sufarnfong/gitbook_boc/boc/user-handbook.md

 The data presented are described as follows:

 1. On-chain Vault lock-up amount, read from the subgraph interface.
-2. The number of investment users, read from the subgraph interface.
+2. The number of investment users, read from the subgraph nterface.
 3. APY for the last 30 days based on net worth.
 4. Proportion of protocol funds, queried from the subgraph interface.
 5. The total assets of each strategy, read the contract interface.